 “I could not think of a way to confront Jake that did not feel scripted, stilted, too cheesy or on the nose.
 I could fling myself at him, pummel his chest with my fists, demand that he tell me everything.
 I could, carefully and without crying, cut every single one of his work shirts into shreds.”

 Tying these themes together is the harpy, a creature from Greek and Roman mythology, a winged predator, half-woman, half-bird.
 Hunter’s choice to align Lucy’s unexceptional life with this exceptional creature is compelling—more importantly, though, it works.
 It gives what might’ve otherwise been a trite, overdone story an edge and a more fresh outlook.

 “Nobody thinks they will become that woman until it happens.
 They walk down the street, knowing it will never be them.

 They have no idea how it is: like the turning of a foot on a crack in the pavement, the slip of an ankle from the kerb, a falling, a single instant, the briefest action, changing it all.”

 Though I typically tend to avoid novels that seem to be about people wallowing in their sadness because their (fairly privileged) middle-class lives are too boring for them :(((, I didn’t find that to be the case with The Harpy.
 It kept me engaged, and I really sympathized with Lucy.
 It’s a short novel with short chapters and writing that is simple but effective, one that, in the end, is about identity and violence as they intersect and unfold in the realms of motherhood and marriage.

-Thank you so much to Bloomsbury for sending me a copy of this book in exchange for an honest review!
+Thanks so much to Grove Atlantic for providing me with an e-ARC of this book via NetGalley in exchange for an honest review!